Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

 The Cranberries' third album, To the Faithful Departed debuted at number two in the UK, and number four in the US, with the singles "Free to Decide", "When You're Gone" and "Hollywood".
 It also featured the Billboard Modern Rock Tracks number-one single "Salvation".
-Halfway through the Free To Decide World Tour 1996–97 promoting To the Faithful Departed, O'Riordan and the Cranberries canceled the remaining dates announcing that they would take time off in 1997.
-While the group claimed that "exhaustion" was the result of an extensive touring schedule, pressure from managers—and press intrusion, suspicions and rumours from the press indicated "O'Riordan's health has deteriorated".
-O'Riordan publicly told Irish Examiner, "I was very depressed and I was extremely anorexic on that record, and as it came out I got progressively worse".
-O'Riordan was the one who made the decision to take a break, although their management and record company "went mental", the rest of the group supported her.
+Halfway through the Free To Decide World Tour 1996–97 promoting To the Faithful Departed, O'Riordan and the Cranberries canceled the remaining dates and announced that they would take time off in 1997.
+O'Riordan publicly told the Irish Examiner, "I was very depressed and I was extremely anorexic on that record, and as it came out I got progressively worse".
+O'Riordan was the one who made the decision to take a break; although their management and record company "went mental", the rest of the group supported her.
 Stephen Street later said that "perhaps she could have tempered her behavior and been more measured, but that wasn't her way."

-On 12 November 1998, Dolores O'Riordan and Fergal Lawler presented the award for Best Song at the MTV Europe Music Awards, in Milan, Italy.
+On 12 November 1998, O'Riordan and Fergal Lawler presented the award for Best Song at the MTV Europe Music Awards, in Milan, Italy.
 On 11 December 1998, she performed live with the Cranberries at the Nobel Peace Prize Concert at Oslo Spektrum, Oslo, Norway.

-With the Cranberries she released Bury the Hatchet, which showcased a maturity of the group's sound.
-The album peaked at number one on both the Canadian Albums Chart, and on the European Top 100 Albums, but did not match the commercial success of the group's first two albums.
-The world tour has been her biggest ever, which started in April 1999 and lasted until July 2000.
+The Cranberries released Bury the Hatchet in 1999.
+The album peaked at number one on both the Canadian Albums Chart and on the European Top 100 Albums, but did not match the commercial success of the group's first two albums.
+The world tour supporting the album, which started in April 1999 and lasted until July 2000, was the band's biggest tour ever.